 Public confidence is an issue with many people feeling hesitant about resuming some activities (when guidelines allow).
-Research from Ipsos MORI found that significant numbers of Britons remain anxious about many aspects of life returning to normal, particularly where these are in enclosed spaces or with large groups of other people1.
+Research from Ipsos MORI found that significant numbers of Britons remain anxious about many aspects of life returning to normal, particularly where these are in enclosed spaces or with large groups of other people^{1.} In a more recent MORI study less than a quarter of Britons think that it is likely life will return to normal this year, and more than a half of people expect to see people wearing face masks in public places in a year's time2.

 While attitudes may change over time, we should plan for every eventuality, recognising that for some groups, engagement preferences may have permanently changed.
-How we best reach people at home is a primary consideration for our consultation planning.
+How we best reach people at home still remains a primary consideration for our consultation planning.

 There are lessons that can be learned from the pandemic, with some discussion amongst influencers and opinion leaders about patient and public participation during the crisis.
 Commentary from The King's Fund and National Voices refocuses our attention on the importance of listening and responding to the views and experiences of patients and the public, whatever the circumstances: 'Too often efforts to understand what goes on for people and to respond to their needs and aspirations can feel like a nice to have rather than a key part of how to deliver health and care services effectively.
-It is tempting for services to extend this view into crisis periods by saying 'We don't have time to do it', but now, more than ever, health and care services need to base their decisions on the reality people experience.'2
+It is tempting for services to uk/ipsos-mori-britons-predictions-for-2021